mmoran0032/essentials/PYTHON.rst

 through the list again every time you reinstall, as there are probably some packages that you could take out of the mix.

+*Currently, I am using QT as my backend, meaning that I am limited to PyQt4* *and not the most current version.
+Downgrade by installing* ``"pyqt<5"``.

 You can also check which packages are installed with ``conda list``.
 This does include packages that you didn't explicitly call for, so will be longer than the above.